TestBoxLab/frontend-sdk/README.md

             // Use the email and password to log in, either by filling out
             // your "login" form and submitting, or some other mechanism.

+            // Then return a boolean (according to the status of the login attempt)
-            // Then return `true`, `false` or the url being fowarded to the
+            // or the url being fowarded to the navigation handler. return "/";
-            // navigator handler.
-            return "/";
         },
     }